 - Location of your business

 Unlike large group insurance, there is no room to negotiate rates in the small group insurance market.
 However, group rates are often more affordable than individual rates if your employees were to go out and get a plan on their own.
 Additionally, if plans are set up through a section 125 POP plan (also known as a “cafeteria” or pre-tax plan), then all premiums are tax-free.

 Another option gaining momentum among small employers is the QSEHRA, a type of health reimbursement arrangement (HRA).

-QSEHRA allows employers to reimburse medical expenses of their employees without offering group health insurance.
+QSEHRA allows employers to reimburse the medical expenses of their employees without offering group health insurance.
 Employers offering a QSEHRA are actually not allowed to offer group health insurance at the same time!
 As long as employees maintain an individual health plan that provides minimum essential coverage (MEC) and employers follow the setup requirements, the reimbursements under a QSEHRA are tax-free to both employers and employees.

 A little bit on HRAs

 Traditional HRAs are tax-advantaged, employer-funded accounts that employers use to reimburse employees for eligible medical expenses.
 Employers can use HRAs integrated with group policies to reimburse employees for medical expenses not covered by the group plan (e.g., deductibles, co-pays, etc.).
 There are many types of HRAs that are allowed and almost each one has specific requirements surrounding its offering.

 Small group health insurance versus QSEHRA